-(noun) The principle or theory that any entity such as a person, group, object, or concept has innate and universal qualities.
+(noun) The theory that any entity such as an individual, group, object, or concept has innate and universal qualities.

 Example: A person is born gay.